Olay Regenerist Micro-Sculpting Night Cream

 Finally, silicone derivatives (Cyclopentasiloxane, Dimethicone and Dimethiconol) are included to give the illusion of wrinkle reduction.
 These are not permanent rather fleeting perceived improvements in skin texture.
-A range called Regenerist implies skin regeneration, not a cover up.
-It’s disappointing that ingredients are added to fool us into believing lines and wrinkles have lessened instead of delivering dedicated actives at effective quantities.
+A range called Regenerist implies skin regeneration.
+It’s disappointing that ingredients are added to fool us into believing lines and wrinkles have lessened instead of delivering dedicated wrinkle fighting actives at effective quantities.

 However, referring back to the Olay claim, the product is supposed to make you younger-looking by reducing the appearance of fine lines and wrinkles which does not necessarily mean actual skin changes.
 I am not convinced that there are sufficient actives in this formula at appropriate concentrations to actually make any impact on lines and wrinkles.
 Having reviewed the ingredients against the product claims in great detail, it seems permanent improvements are not necessarily Olay’s intention.

-And now, let’s get that formaldehyde releasing, carcinogenic preservative, DMDM Hydantoin.
+And now, let’s get to that formaldehyde releasing, carcinogenic preservative, DMDM Hydantoin.
 Surely a company as large and profitable as this can afford to incorporate safer preservatives into its formulations, particularly at that price point.
 Even if review panels think it is safe at low concentrations, it is still a known irritant.
 This product has received many online complaints about adverse reactions, likely due to DMDM Hydantoin.
 According to the EWG Cosmetics Database:

 In the U.S., approximately 20% of cosmetics and personal care products contain a formaldehyde-releaser and the frequency of contact allergy to these ingredients is much higher among Americans compared to studies in Europe.

 With so much skin care (from both Olay and other brands) containing “safe” levels of formaldehyde releasing preservatives, just how much exposure are we collectively receiving?

 I was far from impressed with this offering from Olay.
 I used over 3/4 of the jar so I definitely gave this cream a chance to impress me.
 Unfortunately, I really disliked it.
 The only positive is that it offered some level of moisturisation but any basic moisturiser will do this at a fraction of the cost, less the tacky discomfort.